 The cusp of the 10th House is also known as your Midheaven or Medium Coeli.
 The line for this angular house is found at the top of your chart and lies opposite of your Nadir.

-The Nadir is the most personal point in your birth chart, but the Midheaven is your most public point.
+The Nadir is the most personal point in your chart, but the Midheaven is your most public point.

 This line represents your public image and reputation.
 This is different than the “mask” of the Ascendant that you show to the people you interact with day in and day out and describes your more general social standing.